*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 If there’s a cellular phone tower in your vicinity, LTE signals might be interfering with your television signals.

-Since 2009, the upper range of UHF frequencies has been re-allocated to cellular carriers due to growing demand for 4G.
+Since 2009, the upper range of UHF frequencies has been re-allocated to cellular carriers due to growing demand for 4G and 5G.

 In the electromagnetic spectrum, this puts LTE signals literally next to the frequencies used by television stations.